 A policy is \emph{optimal} if it minimizes the infinite-horizon average AoI - $V^{\pi}(s)$:

-To solve this optimization problem, we can use the offline dynamic programming approach.
-In the offline approach, we model the state transition function based on the prior knowledge of the age statistics of the updates received from different sources, $\gamma_{i, j}$, parameters of age distribution, and environmental characteristics, $\lambda$.
-The solution represents the map of actions to be chosen in different cost/AoI states.
-To derive the optimal solution we refer to the first-order optimization algorithm that is chosen in order to achieve reasonable computational complexity.
+To solve this optimization, we can use the offline dynamic programming approach, which is a quite common methodology successfully used in other problems related to efficient exploitation of harvested energy \cite{fawaz2018optimal} and can be solved via standard techniques such as Value Iteration \cite{puterman2014markov}.
+In the offline approach, we model the state transition function based on the prior knowledge of the age statistics of the updates received from different sources, $\gamma_{i, j}$, and the environmental characteristics, $\lambda$.
+The solution represents the map of actions to be chosen in different states.